kaevinio/IONavigation/.github/README.md

 if horizontalSizeClass == .compact {
       Tabbar(items: tabbarItems, color: .blue)
 } else {
-      Sidebar(header: "IONavigation", color: .blue, itemGroups: sidebarItemGroups, actionIcon: Image(systemName: "plus.circle.fill"), action: add)
+      Sidebar(color: .blue, header: "IONavigation", itemGroups: sidebarItemGroups, actionIcon: Image(systemName: "plus.circle.fill"), action: add)
 }
 #else
-Sidebar(header: "IONavigation", color: .purple, itemGroups: sidebarItemGroups, actionIcon: Image(systemName: "plus.circle.fill"), action: add)
+Sidebar(color: .blue, header: "IONavigation", itemGroups: sidebarItemGroups, actionIcon: Image(systemName: "plus.circle.fill"), action: add)
 #endif
 ```
 Note: `Header`, `actionIcon` and `action` are optional.
 If you don't use a `header`, the `actionIcon` will not be displayed either.

 You pass an array of `Item` for the Tabbar but an array of `ItemGroup` to the Sidebar.
 This is because the Sidebar supports different groups, which can be collapsed.
+The color passed to the Sidebar is used as the default selection background.
+You can set custom backgrounds for each sidebar item.
+Check out the example project on how to do it.

 You can also select views from your sidebar programmatically.
 In your view, add the following property: